Samael Aun Weor: Religion

 Among these 3 factors, Aun Weor highlights that the first one is the most important.

-A teaching that is missing any one of these components is considered incomplete or degenerate.
+A teaching that is missing any one of these components is considered incomplete or degenerate, meaning in fact all present religious forms as none include "Birth" through "Sexual Transmutation".

 Psychology

-The basis of Aun Weor's practical work is of a psychological nature.
+The basis of Aun Weor's practical work is his psychological theories.
 He states in many of his books that the purpose of his doctrine is to affect a psychological change.
 The terms Gnostic, Esoteric or Revolutionary Psychology are used to describe the psychological methods taught, and are said to be synonymous with the psychological teachings of religion.

 A fundamental axiom presented is that an ordinary human being is not really human at all, but rather an intellectual animal (a rational animal) with consciousness asleep.
 According to Samael Aun Weor, a true human being is someone who has no psychological imperfection, an image of God, as in Jesus' saying, "Become perfect as your Father in Heaven is perfect."
-Aun Weor writes of the awakening of consciousness as being very similar to the traditional Buddhist understanding, and throughout his works he describes many analogous processes as they are spoken of in different religions.
+He believed himself to be an example of such a 'human being'.
+Aun Weor writes of the awakening of consciousness as being very similar to the traditional Buddhist understanding, though his doctrine differs from Buddhism in many important points.

 In order to awaken the consciousness correctly, Aun Weor stated it was necessary to annihilate the ego.
 He taught that one's ego is really not one but many, or a multitude of independent, contradictory desires.
 Likewise, each person's ego is said to actually contain many "I's," many "egos," many "aggregates."
 Each desire is an "I" and each "I" has its own specific causes and conditions that lead to its personification at a particular time.
-This is the mechanism behind what is commonly called "changing one's mind" (metanoia) because when one "I" changes to another a literal exchange of personified psychological aggregates has taken place.
+This is the mechanism behind what is commonly called "changing one's mind" because when one "I" changes to another a literal exchange of personified psychological aggregates has taken place.
 This "doctrine of the many", the Plural 'I' or Pluralized Ego, is the same as that taught by G.I.
-Gurdjieff and his disciple P. D. Ouspensky and is one of the reasons Aun Weor was sometimes accused of plagiarism.
-To this he responded that Gurdjieff was not the author of this doctrine and that its origin is found in Egypt and Tibet.
+Gurdjieff and his disciple P. D. Ouspensky and is one of the reasons Aun Weor is accused of plagiarism.
+To this he responded that Gurdjieff was not the author of this doctrine and that its origin is found in Egypt and Tibet, despite his lack of first-hand knowledge of Tibetan Buddhism (though he claimed to have met the Dalai Lama, who had travelled to see him in the "Jinn State") - in fact there is no such doctrine in any modern school of Tibetan Buddhism.